TylerLoewen/Activity-Tracker/README.md

-# Health and Activity Tracker
+# Activity Tracker: A personal health and fitness tracker

 This website was created to learn and gain an understanding of the processes involved with researching and designing a custom user interface.
 The website is a High-fidelity prototype and is not fully functional.
-See the `Health and Activity Tracker Report.pdf` for full details on the process of creating this prototype.
+See the `Activity Tracker Report.pdf` for full details on the process of creating this prototype.

 ## Getting Started